Chalarangelo/30-seconds-of-code/content/snippets/js/s/copy-text-to-clipboard.md

 };
 ```

-This is pretty much how the [copyToClipboardAsync snippet](/js/s/copy-to-clipboard-async) is implemented and should work across all modern browsers.
+If you're concerned about browser support, you can use `Promise.prototype.catch()` to handle the error and **provide a fallback**.
+The fallback could even be using the legacy method, which we'll cover next.

-## Document.execCommand('copy')
+## Using `Document.execCommand('copy')`

-While support for the Clipboard API is pretty high across the board, you might need a fallback if you have to support older browsers.
-If that's the case, you can use `Document.execCommand('copy')` to do so.
+While support for the Clipboard API is pretty high across the board, you might need a fallback if you have to **support older browsers**.
+If that's the case, you can use [`Document.execCommand('copy')`](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand) to do so.
 Here's a quick step-by-step guide:

-1. Create a` <textarea>` element to be appended to the document.
+1. Create a `<textarea>` element to be appended to the document.
 Set its value to the string you want to copy to the clipboard.
 2. Append the `<textarea>` element to the current HTML document and use CSS to hide it to prevent flashing.
+3. Use `Selection.getRangeAt()`to store the selected range (if any).
-3. Use `HTMLInputElement.select()` to select the contents of the `<textarea>` element.
+4. Use `HTMLInputElement.select()` to select the contents of the `<textarea>` element.
-4. Use `Document.execCommand('copy')` to copy the contents of the `<textarea>` to the clipboard.
+5. Use `Document.execCommand('copy')` to copy the contents of the `<textarea>` to the clipboard.
-5. Remove the `<textarea>` element from the document.
+6. Remove the `<textarea>` element from the document and restore the user's previous selection, if any.

 ```js
 const copyToClipboard = str => {